Rule of a Lady

 “It was not a shadow.”
 She glared at him.
 She admonished herself for arguing.
 He didn’t believe her.
 He’d made that clear at the hospital, telling them that she was stressed out.
 Telling them all sorts of things about her that weren’t true.
 Making her sound crazy.
 “If it was you, I’d believe you, Dalton.
 I would try to help you figure it out.”

 “I can’t do that, Bonnie.
 One of us has to stay rational.
 One of us has to stay calm.”

 “Go on, say it.”
 She stopped in the middle of the room, staring at him, sucking on that filter tip for all it was worth.
 “Say it, Dalton.
 Say it!
 You said it enough times already!
 SAY IT!”
 She screamed at him, her eyes bulging, her face flush.

-“Bonnie, I think that you need to talk to someone.
+“Bonnie, I think you need to talk to someone.
 I think you need to get some help.”

-“Bonnie, I know that you miss Nanna.”
+“Bonnie, I know you miss Nanna.”
 Dalton sat on the sofa, sipping at his beer.
 He was almost casual at times, shaking his head at her.
 He looked different to her.
 His calm suddenly seemed to be very calculated.

 “You know what, maybe you’re right.
 Maybe it was just a shadow.
 Maybe it is just because of what happened with Billy Sunday.
 You remember Billy, right Dalton?”